thaitype/nammatham/docs/how-it-work.md

 Previous design, we're required to create a function bindings config (same as `function.json`) before starting declare the class.
 Because we need a type of function bindings and using `GetContextBindings<T>` type to extract type from it.

-This can make inconvenience we using this library in a couple reasons:
+This can make inconvenience we're using this library in a couple of reasons:
-1. When you have to delare more than 1 function in a single class, the function bindings config will be seperated from the method (`@functionName` decorator) you defined the azure functions.
+1. When you have to declare more than 1 function in a single class, the function bindings config will be seperated from the method (`@functionName` decorator) you defined the azure functions.
 2. We need to use `GetContextBindings` type to extract type from `Context.bindings` to passing into the method arguments.

 As you can see the example below: